-This is what we need a theory of economic development for: to provide some kind of framework for organizing facts like these, for judging which represent opportunities and which necessities.
+Solow (1956) was able to account for this stability, and also for some of the relative magnitudes of these growth rates, with a very simple but also easily refineable model.
+6 There are many variations of this to for: This is what we need a theory of economic development provide some kind of framework for organizing facts like these, for judging which represent opportunities and which necessities.
 But the term' theory' is used in so many different ways, even within economics, that if I do not clarify what I mean by it early on, the gap between what I think I am saying and what you think you are hearing will grow too wide for us to have a serious discussion.
-I prefer to use the term' theory' in a very narrow sense, to refer to an explicit dynamic system, something that can be put on a computer and run.
-This is what I mean by the' mechanics' of economic development - the construction of a mechanical, artificial world, populated by the interacting robots that economics typically studies, that is capable of exhibiting behavior the gross features of which resemble those of the actual world that I have just described.
+I prefer to use the term' theory' in a very narrow sense, to refer to an explicit dynamic system, something that can be put on a computer This is what I mean by the' mechanics' of economic run. and development - the construction of a mechanical, artificial world, populated by the interacting robots that economics typically studies, that is capable of exhibiting behavior the gross features of which resemble those of the actual world that I have just described.
 My lectures will be occupied with one such construction, and it will take some work: It is easy to set out models of economic growth based on reasonable looking axioms that predict the cessation of growth in a few decades, or that predict the rapid convergence of the living standards of different economies to a common level, or that otherwise produce logically possible outcomes that bear no resemblance to the outcomes produced by actual economic systems.
-On the other hand, there is no doubt that there must be mechanics other than the ones I will describe that would fit the facts about as well as mine.
-This is why I have titled the lectures 'On the Mechanics ... ' rather than simply 'The Mechanics of Economic Development'.
-At some point, then, the study of development will need to involve working out the implications of competing theories for data other than those they were constructed to fit, and testing these implications against observation.
+On the other hand, there is no doubt that there must be mechanics other than the ones I will describe that would fit the facts about as the Mechanics 'Onwell as mine.
+This is why I have titled the lectures Mechanics of Economic Development'.
+'The ... ' rather than simply At some point, then, the study of development will need to involve working out the implications of competing theories for data other than those they were constructed to fit, and testing these implications against observation.
 But this is getting far ahead of the story I have to tell, which will involve leaving many important questions open even at the purely theoretical level and will touch upon questions of empirical testing hardly at all.